jpwahle/cs-insights-crawler/README.md

 The mode `anth` to extract from the XML files.
 This will always overwrite abstracts extracted with the rule-based system.
+Any filters applied will be ignored by this mode.
 (Preferred option, but not all papers have an abstract in the anthology)

 The mode `rule` to use the rule-based system.